VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 </code-tabs>

-Remove the initial crisis center route from the `app-routing.module.ts` because now the `HeroesModule` and the `CrisisCenter` modules provide teh feature routes.
+Remove the initial crisis center route from the `app-routing.module.ts` because now the `HeroesModule` and the `CrisisCenter` modules provide the feature routes.

 The `app-routing.module.ts` file retains the top-level application routes such as the default and wildcard routes.